Determinant and Pfaffian formulas for particle annihilation: Setup

 \begin{definition}[Planar configuration] The pair $(\mathcal{X}, \mathcal{Y})$ is \emph{planar} if: \begin{enumerate}[label=(P\arabic*)] \item \textbf{Crossing property.} For $x \prec x'$ in $\mathcal{X}$ and $y' \prec y$ in $\mathcal{Y}$ (targets swapped), every path from $x$ to $y$ intersects every path from $x'$ to $y'$. \item \textbf{Consecutive collision property.} For $x \prec x' \prec x''$ in $\mathcal{X}$, if paths from $x$ and $x''$ meet at vertex $v$, then every path from $x'$ must pass through $v$ or intersect one of those paths before $v$. \end{enumerate} \end{definition}

-The crossing property~\ref{item:crossing} is Stembridge's $D$-compatibility~\cite{Stembridge1990}: paths with swapped endpoints must meet.
-The consecutive collision property~\ref{item:consecutive}, introduced in the companion paper~\cite{Sniady2026coalescence}, ensures that non-adjacent particles cannot collide without involving intermediate ones.
-Both properties hold for lattice paths, random walks on~$\ZZ$, birth-death chains, and Brownian motion; see~\cite{Sniady2026coalescence} for verification.
-The consecutive collision property is essential for the sign-reversing involution: it ensures that when two paths cross, the corresponding particles are adjacent in the active set (\Cref{sec:proof-involution}).
+The crossing property~\ref{item:crossing} is Stembridge's $D$-compatibility~\cite{Stembridge1990}: paths with swapped endpoints must meet (see \Cref{fig:planarity-p1}).
+The classical LGV lemma needs only this condition, because it forbids all crossings.
+The consecutive collision property~\ref{item:consecutive}, introduced in the companion paper~\cite{SU2026coalescence}, is needed because we allow collisions but require them to respect the spatial ordering: non-adjacent particles cannot collide without involving intermediate ones (see \Cref{fig:planarity-p2}).
+Both properties hold for lattice paths, random walks on~$\ZZ$, birth-death chains, and Brownian motion; see~\cite{SU2026coalescence} for verification.
+The consecutive collision property is essential for the sign-reversing involution: it ensures that when two paths cross, the corresponding particles are adjacent in the active set (\Cref{prop:adjacent-crossings}).